Braintree, Essex: Main sights

 Bocking Windmill, technically a part of Bocking, the windmill overlooks the countryside at the north end of Braintree & Bocking, having been restored to a degree by the Friends of Bocking Windmill.
 Although the mill does not work, the majority of the machinery and infrastructure are still in place.
 The mill is open to visitors on select days throughout the year.

 The Braintree District Museum is located opposite the Town Hall, along Manor Street, and was originally the Manor Street School.
 It was built in 1863, to replace the former British School located in the same place.
 Nowadays, it houses a selection of items showing the history of Braintree and Bocking.

 The Braintree & Bocking Public Gardens are situated on the northern side of Braintree and are close to the District Council offices on Bocking End.
 They house a garden that was built in 1888 and given to the town of Braintree by Sydney and Sarah Courtauld.
-To keep the gardens in good condition, a set of guidelines governing their maintenance have been in place since the gardens opened.

 Churches of interest in Braintree include St. Michael's along South Street/High Street, St. Mary's Church along Bocking Church Street, St. Peter's church along St. Peter's Road, just off of Bocking End, and Our Lady Queen of Peace Church.

 Neighbouring villages

-Villages in the Braintree area include Bocking, Black Notley, White Notley, Great Notley (a recent construction), Cressing, Felsted, Rayne and Panfield.
+Villages in the Braintree area include Bocking, Black Notley, White Notley, Great Notley (a recent construction), Stisted, Cressing, Felsted, Rayne and Panfield.